axuanzhao/LIGHTBOY/README.md

     sudo apt-get install libgtest-dev

-For timer-sense-light, use following commands:
+After seeting up the environment, use following commands:

+    cd ~/LIGHTBOY/SenseLight
+    make
+    make install
-    cd
+    cd deploy/script
     ./run-timer-sense-light.sh

 The lights can be controlled from webpage.
 To do that, use a browser to visit the webpage.
 (Assume the ip address of my RaspberryPi is 100.76.149.76.)
+There are three modes, ON, OFF, and Auto.
+When in AUTO mode, time interval where the sense-light operate can be set.

 <!--lightboy-->